Pastoral Care Department

 • Presentation-discussion format [See: Recent Topics and Presenters, below]

-• Meetings are generally 10:00-11:30 AM on the first Wednesday of every month (but no meeting in August)
+• Meetings are generally 10:00-11:30 AM on the first Wednesday of every month, from October to April

 For More Information: